HarrisonDNET/Getting-Started-with-Scripting-Linux/README.md

 !!
 CURRENTLY IN DEVELOPMENT (Version: dev_1.0) !!
 This will most likely release on June 1, or earlier.
-Status: Working on file - scriptingtutorialinstall.sh
+Status: Working on file - scripttutorialinstall.sh

 RECOMMENDED INSTRUCTIONS
 --------------